|

 few miles from Dry Creek we tried to take a curve too fast and the vehicle slid

-vehicle back onto the road.
+the vehicle back onto the road.

 that section of highway, or over the alternate route all winter.
 Road crews were